Descendants of the Sikh gurus: Guru Nanak's descendants

 According to the Bedi Foundation, all descendants of Guru Nanak can be traced to the settlement of Dera Baba Nanak, which had been settled by Baba Dharam Chand, the grandson of Guru Nanak and the only son of Baba Lakhmi Chand, the son of Guru Nanak.
 However, generations of various lineages of the descendants of Dharam Chand had later moved to locations such as Una, Rawalpindi, Lahore, Pune, Saharanpur, Delhi, or overseas.
 Nanak's descendants can be divided further into the Manakchandias and Meherchandias, based upon which son of Dharam Chand they descend from (Manak Chand or Meher Chand).
 The family inhabited various Gallis (street/lane) and Mohallas (neighbourhood) of Dera Baba Nanak.

 Some notable descendants of Guru Nanak were Sahib Singh Bedi and Khem Singh Bedi.
 Both of them were from the Manakchandia branch of descendants.
 There were various branches of the Meherchandia branch.
 A later sub-branch of the Meherchandias was the Quilewala Bedis.
 The Quilewalia Bedis received patronage under Maharaja Ranjit Singh and were granted a jagir sanad on 1 January 1854 by the British colonial government.

+Sahib Singh Bedi, one of the most notable Bedis who held influence in Doaba and Majha, was the grandson of Baba Kaladhari.
+In the 1770s, he negotiated peace regarding a land dispute between Sardar Gurdit Singh of Santokhgarh and Raja Umed Singh of Jaswan, which won him acclaim and land-grants.
+Sahib Singh became the jagirdar of Kulgaron village and earned the revenue income of Una.
+He was also celebrated for his exposition abilities regarding Sikh scripture and theology, winning him more jagir grants.
+One of his most devoted patrons was Ranjit Singh, who attributed his victory over the Bhangis at Gujrat to Sahib Singh's blessings, with him also conducting the coronation ceremony of Ranjit Singh in 1801 at Lahore.

+As per the 1881 census of India, there were 6,804 Bedis in Punjab, mostly concentrated in the Doaba region.